google-marketing-solutions/ga-mp-uploader/README.md

 # Deployment

+## Deploying to use the tool

-GA MP Uploader is fully contained in [this](...)
-Google Sheets document: it is a template of the required spreadsheet structure but also contains the Apps Script code providing the actual upload functionality.
-Hence, duplicating the template is "deployment" enough.
+GA MP Uploader is fully contained in [this](https://docs.google.com/spreadsheets/d/1FYWiFKEjqahV4fsf5wbHnvNDA6ijkL6Pb_s4vVceLVY/edit?usp=sharing) Google Sheets document: it is a template of the required spreadsheet structure but also contains the Apps Script code providing the actual upload functionality.
+Hence, for mere usage, duplicating the template is "deployment" enough.

+## Deploying for further development

 While the code in the template can be modified, it is one long file without comments, and hence not overly suitable for further development.
 Instead, you can do the following: